OriginCodeAcademy/2016-SC-WinterCohort/Projects/Week-6/17-UserAdmin/README.md

 ## Extra Credit

 * Add a login screen to your project to prevent unregistered users from accessing the site.
-If a user fails login, prompt them to register using the link to the registration form.
+When a user logs in, check his roles in the UserRole table as well.
+If a user fails login, prompt him to register using a link to the registration form.
 Upon successful registration, redirect the user to the login form so they can authenticate.

+* Upon successful authentication and authorization, place the user's login name, a timestamp of his login and a list of his assigned roles in an object named, 'userSession' and then add it to local storage.
+See how to implement local storage on the angular-local-storage GitHub repo: [angular-local-storage](https://github.com/grevory/angular-local-storage).

 **Login Screen**<br />
 <img src="http://i.imgur.com/0VEsRoR.png" alt="">